• Skip to primary navigation

 Healthy Cranberry Orange Scones | With Orange Vanilla Glaze

-How Do I Add Glaze To A Scone?
+How To Add Glaze

 For this recipe, the glaze runs on the thicker side and is easy to pipe using a piping bag.
 A ziplock with the end cut-off would work too (although we are making an effort to be more environmentally friendly around here).

-How To Store?
+How To Store

 To store your tasty scones, cover them with foil, or place them inside an airtight container.
 This helps prevent them from drying out and maximizes their shelf life.